s116821/ReMarkableReaderBuddy/README.md

 7. **Render**: Displays the question and answer on the new page
 8. **Mark & Link**: Erases the original question (but leaves the outline intact), places a reference symbol (①, ②, ③, etc.) on both pages to link them

-**Current Limitation**: Processes one outline-question pair per trigger.
+**Note**: Processes one outline-question pair per trigger.
 Future versions may support multiple pairs in a single session.

 ## Installation